 Lyrad Riley, MD

 Dr Lyrad Riley grew up in a small town in Northern California.
 He attended Brigham Young University, then St Louis University Medical School.
 Residency was back in California at Travis AFB then fellowship in surgical obstetrics in Austin, TX.
 Dr Riley served as a Family Physician and Flight Surgeon in the Air Force for 20 years before joining St Mary's Family Medicine Residency.
 He has extensive International experience with over seven years throughout the world including: Great Britain, Germany, Slovenia, Haiti, Belize, Peru, Guam & 7 Nations in Africa.
-The last 6 years he was a faculty physician in Florida -- garnering several teacher of the year awards.
+He spent 6 years as residency faculty in Florida prior to moving to Grand Junction-- garnering several teacher of the year awards.
 His main areas of interest include travel medicine and maternity care.

 Karlynn Sievers, MD

-Dr. Chris Taggart was raised in Denver, CO and spent college, medical school, residency, and fellowship in Northeast Ohio.
-He received his BA in History from Case Western Reserve University and his MD from Northeast Ohio Medical University in Rootstown, OH.
-Residency and Hospice and Palliative Medicine fellowship were at Akron City Hospital in Akron, OH.
-After fellowship he worked at Rose FMR in Denver before following his wife to Rochester, NY.
-Where he was faculty for 4 years before joining us.
-He currently spends his free time with his family, especially enjoying watching his young son grow.
-He also likes to run, ski, hike, and travel on any adventure his wife plans.
+Christopher Taggart, MDDr.
+Chris Taggart was raised in Denver, CO and spent college, medical school, residency, and fellowship in Northeast Ohio.
+He received a BA in History from Case Western Reserve University and his MD from Northeast Ohio Medical University in Rootstown, OH.
+He completed his Family Medicine residency and Hospice and Palliative Medicine fellowship at Akron City Hospital in Akron, OH.
+After fellowship he worked at Rose Family Medicine Residency program in Denver until he moved to Rochester, NY for his wife's fellowship training.
+He was a faculty member at Highland Family Medicine residency for 4 years before joining St. Mary's in Grand Junction.
+His passion is outpatient and systems based medicine.
+He is currently the clinic Medical Director.
+He spends his free time with his wife and three young children.
+He tries to find moments for a run, ski down the slopes, hike, or to enjoying the arts.